startxfr/docker-db-tools/README.md

 # docker-db-tools ![sxapi](https://img.shields.io/badge/latest-v0.1.16-blue.svg)

-Container for managing data from and to a mysql and/or a couchbase backend.
+## What-is sx-dbtools

+SXDbTools is a container for managing data from and to a mysql and/or a couchbase backend.
 All command work with a couchbase cluser and / or a mysql server the same way.

-Feature include :
+Features list :
 - Dumping multiple buckets or database(s) content
 - Importing multiple dump into database(s) or bucket(s)
 - Creating bucket and/or database, user(s) + load data into couchbase or mysql